IJSComplexMatter/dtmm/doc/tutorial.rst

 Cholesteric reflection grating
 ++++++++++++++++++++++++++++++

 In this example we calculate reflections from a tilted cholesteric sample, which produces a grating and mirror-like reflections.
-We plot optical microscope image formation and reflection efficiency.
+We plot optical microscope image formation and reflection efficiency for LCP and RCP input polarizations.

 .. plot:: examples/2D/cholesteric_grating.py